 Vehicles that are rented or leased for a period of less than one year must be included in the fleet of the rental or leasing company.
 Off-road vehicles and engines subject to this regulation that are owned by a lessor and leased to a lessee under a “lease” as defined in California Uniform Commercial Code, section 10103(a)(10), for a duration of at least one year, dated prior to the effective date of these regulations, are considered part of the fleet of the lessee rather than the lessor.

-(24) “Fleet size category” means fleets are classified by size as described below.
+(28) “Fleet size category” means fleets are classified by size as described below.
 A fleet must meet large fleet requirements if the total vehicles under common ownership or control would be defined as a large fleet.
 A fleet must meet medium fleet requirements if the total vehicles under common ownership or control would be defined as a medium fleet.
 Individual federal or state agencies may report as separate fleets, but all vehicles owned by agencies of the United States or the State of California agencies must meet the large fleet requirements.
 Permanent and year-by-year low-use vehicles, dedicated snow-removal vehicles, and vehicles used solely for emergency operations need not be included in the total max hp used to classify fleets by size.
+Participation in section 2449.1(e), Alternate Compliance Pathway through Zero-Emission Technology, does not alter the total max hp used to classify fleets by size.

 “Large fleet” – A fleet with a total max hp (as defined below) greater than 5,000 hp.
 A fleet must meet large fleet requirements if the total vehicles under common ownership or control would be defined as a large fleet.
 All fleets owned by the United States, the State of California, or agencies thereof (i.e., an agency in the judicial, legislative, or executive branch of the federal or state government) will be considered as a unit whole and must meet the large fleet requirements.